 Collierville, Tennessee Average Home Sizes and Asking Prices

-Collierville Real Estate Stats and Trends for the week of February 8th, 2016: homes priced around $281,940 compared to $216,415 the previous week, showing a increase of more than +23%.
-For Thursday, February 11th, the current national mortgage rate for a 30 year fixed mortgage is 3.63%; the 15 year fixed rate is at 2.76%.
-For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.04%, while the 15 year jumbo rate currently is at 3.65%.
+Collierville Real Estate Stats and Trends for the week of May 2nd, 2016: homes priced around $216,415 compared to $281,940 the previous week, showing a decrease of less than -30%.
+For Tuesday, May 3rd, the current national mortgage rate for a 30 year fixed mortgage is 3.63%; the 15 year fixed rate is at 2.76%.
+For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.05%, while the 15 year jumbo rate currently is at 3.69%.
 You can calculate your mortgage rate with our mortgage calculators.
 Get local info and homes for sale in Collierville TN.
 View active real estate listings for different types of properties including new homes, houses for sale, foreclosures, short sales, and price reduced listings.
 Find information and property resources including prices of recently sold homes, neighborhood information, crime stats, home values, and schools in Collierville to help you find the best home!